superkabuki/Caleb/shortbit/README.md

-__Null/ Nil values__
+( yeah, I'm top posting, just so it makes less sense. ) __Null/ Nil values__

 Here's a simplified example to demonstrate what I mean, maybe there is a better way to handle it in rust.